smourier/TraceSpy/README.md

 These traces are very fast to create, and cost almost *nothing* to the system.
 In fact you you should get rid of *OutputDebugString* (this is also the default trace listener on .NET under Windows) usage, as this is a thing of the past, and use ETW, which is *much* better and faster.

-The `EventProvider` class - supported with .NET Framework 4 and higher - is located in the `System.Diagnostics.Eventing` namespace.
+The `EventProvider` class - created initially with .NET Framework 4 and higher - is located in the `System.Diagnostics.Eventing` namespace.
 The good news is these traces are super fast, and they can even be left in production code.
-This is in fact what Microsoft uses for all Windows code.
+ETW is in fact what Microsoft uses for all Windows code.

+For .NET Core (any version), I've put an `EventProvider` implementation here https://github.com/smourier/TraceSpy/tree/master/netcore

 If you want to use ETW from other platforms than .NET, it's possible (as long as you run on the Windows OS), I've provided some VBA interop code with an Excel sample here: [VBA ETW real time traces sample](vba)